 NT009 requires the completion of LA005 and LA006

 |48 credit points of core subjects which includes NT001 and NT002|

 |Teacher||Craig Blomberg||Mike Bird|

-Candidates are required to learn to employ interpretive methods of both biblical theology and modern contemporary scholarship.
-Candidates may not take any unit in which they repeat material completed in another unit.
+Students are required to learn to employ interpretive methods of both biblical theology and modern contemporary scholarship.